Bug on Notes of Thurston

 Bug on Notes of Thurston (small)

-This image was created for a poster announcing the conference Geometry and Dynamics in Surfaces and 3-Manifolds (held at Brown University, May 3-6, 2007).
+This image was created in January 2006 for a poster announcing the conference Geometry and Dynamics in Surfaces and 3-Manifolds (held at Brown University, May 3-6, 2007).

 The following procedure was used to create the image: